-rate θ from the Peasants, in addition to the official tax rate τ , for his private benefit.
+$^{^{26}}$ In historical terms, the official tax rate τ includes not only the tax rate explicitly stipulated by the ruler, but also the rate of informally approved surcharges to cover local expenses (see footnote 36 interpret the Agent as a figure that represents all tax intermediaries in his jurisdiction.27 When collecting taxes, the Agent may demand extralegal surcharge of rate θ from the Peasants, in addition to the official tax rate τ , for his private benefit.
 As a result, the effective expropriation rate for the Peasants is $\tau + \theta$, creating a potential wedge between what the Ruler receives and what the Peasants pay.

-When the Agent announces $\tau + \theta$, the Peasants pay the portion of their outputs to the Agent as demanded.18 If $\tau + \theta$ is within an exogenously given rate of r, then the Peasants consider it acceptable and stay put.
+When the Agent announces $\tau + \theta$, the Peasants pay the portion of their outputs to the Agent as demanded.28 If $\tau + \theta$ is within an exogenously given rate of r, then the Peasants consider it acceptable and stay put.
 However, if it exceeds r, then the Peasants deem this "unjust" and revolt.
-We assume that the Ruler is adversely affected by peasant rebellion while the Agents are effectively unaffected, as explained below.
+We assume that only the Ruler actively seeks to prevent rebellion for three reasons.
+First, because peasant rebellion destroys productive capacity and affects future agricultural outputs, it hurts the long-lived Ruler much more than the short-lived Agents.
+Second, within each jurisdiction there are coordination problems among tax intermediaries that collectively constitute the Agent.
+Even if revolts hurt them, it is individually rational for each of them to ignore the no-revolt condition in setting θ .
+Third, a rebellion could spill over to other jurisdictions.
+If Agents in different jurisdictions cannot coordinate their actions in setting θ , then it will be individually rational to ignore the no-revolt condition.
+By contrast, as the sole dictator governing the entire domain, the Ruler internalizes externalities across both time and space.

 To discourage the Agents from engaging in extralegal expropriation, the Ruler employs the following monitoring mechanism.
-First, the Ruler conducts audits in randomly selected regions after the Agents finished tax collection.
-Let A(S) denote the probability of the representative region receiving audits where $0 \leq A(S) \leq 1$.
-Due to the Ruler's resource constraints, we assume that the probability of audits decreases with the number of regions in a dictatorship: $A'(\cdot) < 0.^{19}$ In other words, in the absence of modern information technologies, the Ruler faces managerial diseconomies of scale.
+First, the Ruler conducts audits in randomly selected regions after the Agents finish tax collection.
+Let A(S) denote the probability of the representative region receiving audits where $0 \le A(S) \le 1$.
+Due to the Ruler's resource constraints, we assume that the probability of audits decreases with the number of regions in a dictatorship: $A'(\cdot) < 0.29$ In other words, in the absence of modern for details).